This programme is accredited with the South African Veterinary Council (SAVC).

 Refer to UP General Regulations and Rules

-- Attendance of all lectures, practicals, and clinical duties is compulsory.
+- Attendance of all lectures, practical, and clinic duties is compulsory.
 Any form of absence must be justified by submission of a medical certificate or valid documentation, within 3 working days after returning.
 Failure to comply may result in examination refusal.

 - No minimum semester/year mark is required for admission to the examination.

 - A student is required to obtain a subminimum of 40% in the examination as well as a final mark of at least 50% to pass a module.
-A subminimum of 40% in subdivisions of theoretical and/or practical examinations may be required as stipulated by the Dean in consultation with the head of department concerned, and as set out in the study guide.
+A subminimum of 40% in subdivisions of theoretical and/or practical examinations may be required as stipulated by the Dean in consultation with the relevant head of department, and as set out in the study guide.

-- A student must pass all the modules of the respective previous year of study in order to be promoted to the subsequent year of study, as well as to the clinical rotations.
+- A student must pass all the modules of the respective previous year of study in order to be promoted to the subsequent year of study.

-- A student who fails a module or modules in a year of study, has to repeat all the failed modules for that particular year of study.
+- A second- or final-year student who fails a module or modules in a year of study, has to repeat all the modules for that particular year of study, except modules which were passed with a final mark of at least 65%, for which full exemption is granted.

 - Students who have obtained a semester/year mark of 65% or more in a particular module may be promoted according to UP’s General Regulations.
 Departments will be allowed to use discretion in this regard.
 The rule will be stated in the study guide of the respected module.